How to Get Phone Numbers for Cold Calling (6 Smart Ways)

 Can You Buy Lead Lists?

 Do not buy lead lists—they are unlikely to be particularly effective.
-Buying a huge database of numbers might provide you with phone numbers for cold calling, but those leads might not even be in your target audience.
+Buying a huge database of numbers might provide you with business phone numbers for cold calling, but those leads might not even be in your target audience.
 (Plus, B2B calling lists can be particularly pricey.)

 There are several other issues with buying lead lists as part of your sales strategy: